syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/153_stats_exporter/000_stats_exporter_source_options.md

 |Accepted values:| csv \| kv \| prometheus |
 |Default:        | prometheus |

-*Description:* This option specifies the format of the statistics output in HTTP responses, similar to the options available in `syslog-ng-ctl`.
+*Description:* This option specifies the format of the statistics output in HTTP responses, similar to the options available in syslog-ng-ctl.
 The available formats are the following:

 - `csv` – comma-separated values format
 - `kv` – key-value pairs, one per line